-Decluttering your home can seem like a daunting task, especially if you need help figuring out how to declutter or how you start decluttering.
+Decluttering your home can seem like a daunting task, especially if you need help figuring out how to declutter.

 But don’t let your fear of decluttering stop you from getting started.
 These are seven things to do before you declutter to make sure you stay motivated and get everything in your home organized.